Now booking · Friday consults

 A complete practice, quietly modern.

-Cosmetic, restorative, holistic, and preventive dentistry — delivered with the experience that only comes from thirty-five years in the chair.
+Cosmetic, restorative, holistic, and preventive dentistry — delivered with the experience that only comes from over thirty years in the chair.

 i